oluseguncodess/learning-javascript/documentation.md

 ## 4 pillars of object-oriented programming
 - Inheritance - This allows you to create a new class based on an existing class.
 This means we can make an object inherit the properties and methods of another object.
 It allows us to reuse code!

-- Encapsulation
+- Encapsulation - this is the process of hiding an object's property from the outside world(other objects).

-- Abstration
+- Abstration - This is a way of hiding implementation details and only revealing functionality.
+It's showing only required details and hiding the rest e.g hides property, shows method.

-- Polymorphism
+- Polymorphism -